 NAS appliances work well in small businesses, particularly those with evolving demands, as they're very low cost and usually small in stature.
 You can also increase capacity simply by slotting in additional hard disks – you can even exchange larger drives for smaller ones.

 What's more, NS appliances also make great first-line backup solutions as there are a number of free apps for backing up servers and workstations, which also includes, in some cases, virtualized environments.

-How to pick the best NAS for your business
+How to pick the best NAS for your small business

-It's no surprise that NAS appliances are becoming extremely popular with SMBs, and there's a huge range of models to choose from.
-We tested both desktop and rack models from four of the biggest names in the industry - Netgear, Qnap, Qsan and Synology -- to help you make the right buying decision.
+It's no surprise that NAS appliances are becoming extremely popular with small and medium businesses as there is a huge range of models to choose from.
+For this guide we have tested both desktop and rack models from four of the biggest brands in the industry – Netgear, Qnap, Qsan and Synology – to help you make the right choice for your business.

-If the internet connection fails or your provider goes offline, all your backed-up data is inaccessible.
-A NAS appliance provides always-on access to data and recovery over the LAN will be much faster as well.
+There's also the issue of control; internet outages or your provider going offline are potential external factors that can leave your backed-up data inaccessible.
+Whereas using a NAS appliance gives you always-on access to data and recovery over the LAN will also be significantly faster.

-Even basic business disaster recovery plans call for on-site and off-site copies of data so you could use a mix of NAS and cloud provider to satisfy these requirements.
-Businesses with multiple offices can dispense with the cloud portion completely, as most NAS appliances provide replication services between local and remote systems.
+It is worth considering your recovery plans as they also call for on-site and off-site copies of data.
+A mix of NAS and cloud provider is also an option here as it satisfies both requirements.
+Businesses that have multiple offices can also ditch the cloud portion of their storage completely with most NAS appliances offering replication services between local and remote systems.